Outstanding Graduates Nominated for Ontario Premier’s Awards

 The Premier's Awards honour the important social and economic contribution college graduates make in Ontario and throughout the world.

 The Awards, launched in 1992 to mark the 25th anniversary of Ontario's colleges, are administered by Colleges Ontario.
-Presented annually in six categories, the recipients are chosen from nominations submitted by Ontario's 24 colleges.
+Presented annually, the recipients are chosen from nominations submitted by Ontario's 24 colleges.